- Change Log

-- On a NetScaler or UNIX/Linux device, the default route (default gateway) is shown as route 0.0.0.0/0.0.0.0.
+- On a ADC or UNIX/Linux device, the default route (default gateway) is shown as route 0.0.0.0/0.0.0.0.

 - ARP across subnet boundaries – It’s not possible for a source machine to find the MAC address of a machine on a remote subnet.
 If you ping an IP address on a remote subnet, and if you look in the ARP cache, you might see the router’s MAC address instead of the destination machine’s MAC address.
-That’s because routers do not forward Ethernet broadcasts to other subnets.
+Routers do not forward Ethernet broadcasts to other subnets.

 - Router must be on same subnet as client machine – since client machines use Ethernet, ARP, and MAC addresses to talk to routers, the router (default gateway) and the client machine must be on the same subnet.
 More specifically, the router must have an IP address on the same IP subnet as the client machine.
-When the client machine’s IP address and the router’s IP address are compared to the subnet mask, the results must match.
+When the client machine’s IP address and the router’s IP address are compared to the subnet mask, the subnet ID results must match.
 You cannot configure a default gateway that is on a different subnet than the client machine.

-Routing table lookup – When the router receives the packet on its NIC’s MAC address, it sees that the destination IP address is not one of the router’s IP addresses, so it looks in its memory (routing table) to determine what network interface it needs to put the packet on.
+Routing table lookup – When the router receives the packet on the MAC address of one of its NICs, and if the destination IP address in the packet is not one of the router’s IP addresses, then the router looks in its memory (routing table) to determine what network interface it needs to put the packet on.
 The router has a list of which IP subnet is on which router interface.

 - The destination MAC address is changed to the destination machine’s MAC address instead of the router’s MAC address.

 - The source MAC address in the packet is now the router’s MAC address, thus making it easier for the destination machine to send back a reply.